THE JOURNAL

 Firm

-Having a firmer midsole underfoot (such as On Running’s proprietary CloudTec) not only does it offer more energy-return than other soles, but it can make for a more adaptable shoe that could well be good for both easy runs and sessions.
+Having a firmer midsole underfoot, such as ON’s proprietary CloudTec, not only offers more energy return, it can make for a more adaptable shoe that could well be good for both easy runs and sessions.
 However, a firm sole isn’t to everyone’s liking – so make sure to thoroughly check how they feel beforehand.

 Bouncy

-The Ultraboost by adidas is the perfect example of a super-bouncy shoe for those whose feet are in need of a little boost.
+adidas’ Ultraboost range is the perfect example of a super-bouncy shoe for those whose feet are in need of a little uplift.
 Sure, a squishy midsole doesn’t lend itself well to personal bests, but it makes for a more comfortable, springy ride.

 Neutral